-A structure of sales teams headed by Business Development Officers is in place domestically, whilst the regional marketing effort is spearheaded by the ECFH Global Investment Solutions and the Bank of Saint Lucia's Wealth and Asset Management division.
+A more structured approach to sales is being pursued domestically, whilst the regional marketing effort is spearheaded by the ECFH Global Investment Solutions and the Bank of Saint Lucia's Wealth and Asset Management division.

 Given the diversity of the Group, cross promotional and selling opportunities between subsidiaries continues to be encouraged.